BitOne/php-meminfo/README.md

 Credits
 -------
-Thanks to Derick Rethans on his inspiritionnal work on the essential XDebug.
+Thanks to Derick Rethans on his inspirational work on the essential XDebug.
 See http://www.xdebug.org/